Prag8855/aab/content/guides/deutschland-ticket.md

 **I recommend [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket)**, because it accepts more payment options, and it's the easiest to cancel.
 They also support Apple Wallet and Google Wallet.

+You can't use [hvv Switch](https://www.hvv-switch.de/en/) with foreign credit cards, even if you use PayPal.[^2]

 ### For tourists

 Tourists should **get a Deutschland Ticket from [deutschland-ticket.store](https://deutschland-ticket.store/)**.
 It's the easiest option because it cancels automatically.[^5] Your ticket is a printable QR code.
 It takes a few days to process, so buy it in advance.[^1]

 **The other option is [mo.pla](https://en.mopla.solutions/en/tickets/deutschlandticket)**, because it accepts credit cards and it's easy to cancel.
 Their app is only on the German app store, but you can use their web app instead.
 You can get a digital ticket in the app, or a printable ticket.

-Other options require a European bank account, and are harder to cancel.
+Other options require a European bank account or a German credit card, and their Deutschland Ticket subscription is harder to cancel.

 It can be easier to buy a regular daily, weekly or monthly ticket.
 You can buy them from a ticket machine at the train station.
 You can pay with cash or credit cards.